cgkineo/adapt-devtools/README.md

 The core Adapt object can be reached via window.a for convenience.

-With the browser developer console open, control-click content to reveal the underlying model (content object, article, block, component).
+To display the underlying model for any content object, article, block or component, with the browser's console open: hold down the left mouse button on the relevant element then press <kbd>m</kbd>.
 Note that doing so also creates a global variable named according to the model's unique identifier.